sarahpowell0/tri-sarah-tops/README.md

 # tri-sarah-tops
-Computing 2 Repository: This repository was created for the Computing 2 (GNSC3301) with the purpose of learning more about creating software.
+Computing 2 Repository: This repository was created for Computing 2 (GNSC3301) with the purpose of learning more about creating software.